microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [![](../_static/images/howto_guides/portal_guide/2025-05_ImportExport.png)](../_static/images/howto_guides/portal_guide/2025-05_ImportExport.png)

-The NMDC Submission Portal allows users to enter sample metadata directly into the web interface.
-However, if a submitter prefers to work in other applications and programs, such as Microsoft Excel, the NMDC sample metadata template can be downloaded as a .xlsx file, opened via a separate application where users can add metadata, and imported back into the Submission Portal for completion and validation.
+The NMDC Submission Portal allows submitters to enter sample metadata directly into the web interface.
+However, if a submitter prefers to work in other applications and programs, such as Microsoft Excel, the NMDC sample metadata template can be downloaded as a .xlsx file, opened via a separate application where submitters can add metadata, and imported back into the Submission Portal for completion and validation.

 ##### We are here to help